Clashes in Kanpur over 'insult' to Prophet during TV debate | Law-Order

 Some local leaders, including Maulana Mohammed Ali (MMA) Jauhar Fans Association chief Hayat Zafar Hashmi, had called for closure of shops on Friday in protest against the remarks.
 They had also taken out a procession during which they confronted members of other community, an official said, adding that as a result of which clashes broke out.

 Soon hundreds of people had taken to the streets in protest.
-About half-a-dozen people, including street goers and onlookers, sustained serious injuries in the incident.
+About half-a-dozen people, including street goers and onlookers, sustained serious injuries in the incident, he said.

 Kanpur's District Magistrate Neha Sharma told PTI, ''Members of a particular community took to the street in protest and indulged in violence.
 Several people were seriously injured and have been sent for medical assistance.